PITTI PALACE TOUR: LIVING AT THE COURT OF THE MEDICI GRAND DUKES

 The Museo degli Argenti is also known with the name “Treasure of the Medici”.
-It contains a collection of priceless silver jewels and works in semi-precious gemstones, many of them from the collection of Lorenzo il Magnifico, Lawrence the Magnificent, including his collection of ancient vases.
+It contains a collection of priceless silver jewels and works in semi-precious gemstones.
+Many of them from the collection of Lorenzo il Magnifico, Lawrence the Magnificent, including his collection of ancient vases.
 The frescoes on the walls are really worth seeing!
 They date back to the 17th century and they are a great slice of life at the time of the Medici court.
-We conclude our visit with a tour of the Boboli Gardens.
-Among the first examples of an Italian garden, this incredible garden was laid out by Niccolo’ Tribolo: mazes, fountains, an amphitheatre, and the famous grotto by Buontalenti.
+We conclude our visit with a tour of the Boboli Garden.
+It’s among the first examples of an Italian garden.
+It was laid out by Niccolo’ Tribolo: mazes, fountains, an amphitheatre, and the famous grotto by Buontalenti.
 Indeed, a fascinating walk for all!

 How long?
 4 hours

 Do you want to know more?
 Email me!